dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 --------------------------------
 Accuracy: 83.96%
 Auc: 90.51%
-F1Score: 84.21%
+F1Score: 84.04%

 =============== End of model evaluation ===============
-The model is saved to C:\Tutorials\SentimentAnalysis\bin\Debug\netcoreapp2.1\Data\Model.zip

 =============== Prediction Test of model with a single sample and test dataset ===============

-Sentiment: This was a very bad steak | Prediction: Negative | Probability: 0.1136748
+Sentiment: This was a very bad steak | Prediction: Negative | Probability: 0.1027377
 =============== End of Predictions ===============

 =============== Prediction Test of loaded model with a multiple samples ===============

-Sentiment: This was a horrible meal | Prediction: Negative | Probability: 0.1468145
+Sentiment: This was a horrible meal | Prediction: Negative | Probability: 0.1369192
-Sentiment: I love this spaghetti. | Prediction: Positive | Probability: 0.9963465
+Sentiment: I love this spaghetti. | Prediction: Positive | Probability: 0.9960636
 =============== End of predictions ===============

 =============== End of process ===============